H2OKing89/mam_tool/docs/IMPROVEMENTS_PLAN.md

 # MAMFast Improvements Plan

-> Actionable roadmap for hardening the naming pipeline and improving DX.
+> Actionable roadmap for hardening MAMFast and improving DX across the entire codebase.
 > Derived from analysis of current implementation + community recommendations.

 ---